 Add the Device Health solution to your Azure subscription

-Device Health is offered as a solution which you link to a new or existing Azure Log Analytics workspace within your Azure subscription.
+Device Health is offered as a solution which you link to a new or existing Azure Monitor workspace within your Azure subscription.
 To configure this, follows these steps:

 Sign in to the Azure Portal with your work or school account or a Microsoft account.
 If you don't already have an Azure subscription you can create one (including free trial options) through the portal.

 Device Health is included at no additional cost with Windows 10 education and enterprise licensing.
 An Azure subscription is required for managing and using Device Health, but no Azure charges are expected to accrue to the subscription as a result of using Device Health.

 In the Azure portal select Create a resource, search for "Device Health", and then select Create on the Device Health solution.